Top 5 4th Quarter Trades of Re - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, WisdomTree Floating Rate Treasury Fund has a price-earnings ratio of 18.90 and a price-book ratio of 27.37.
+In terms of valuation, Vanguard Total International Bond ETF has a price-earnings ratio of 5.41 and a price-book ratio of 1.75.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.